Events

 A farmer in Maharashtra is trying his best to get the quality yield and ensure his supply will be able to meet the growing consumption demand of Tier 1 and Tier 2 metro cities and a retailer working on the main streets of the city is trying hard to push the stocks out and replenish them with his inventory management system.
 While all these operations are happening in various parts, they are all taking place with limited education, limited digital infrastructure, changing climatic conditions and strong need to adhere to changing compliance and governance norms.

 Large corporates or anchors as we call them, can take on greater risks, establish and practice compliance and adhere to governance with domain experts but, it is rather difficult for MSMEs (in this case vendors and dealers) to engage in large scale day-to-day operations.
-This is where a lot of fintechs and financial institutions today, are coming together to solve the problems.
+This is where a lot of fintech and financial institutions today, are coming together to solve the problems.
 There is an opportunity to improve the quality of life of small businesses and entrepreneurs who have dwelled on legacy systems for several decades.
 Lending and Trade Financing come to the forefront of all this action, where the ecosystem is being pushed and driven to innovate and experiment to deliver on ease of doing business across sectors.

 Here are the key learnings that emerged from a recent fintech event, where many fintech players and financial institutions came together under one roof to share best practices